 See the Enhanced Tribal Benefit webpage for information for participants.

-The four Universal Service Fund programs help connect Tribal communities to phone and broadband services by working at the infrastructure, community, and individual level.
+The four USF programs help connect Tribal communities to phone and broadband services by working at the infrastructure, community, and individual level.

 Schools and Libraries (E-rate) Program

 The E-rate Program provides funding towards eligible services for schools and libraries to keep students and library patrons connected to broadband.

 - Tribal Trainings.
 The E-rate program offers supplemental support for applicants located on Tribal lands or serving Tribal patrons.

 - Eligible State/Tribal Funding.
 For Tribal schools and libraries, E-rate will match funding from states, Tribal governments, or other federal agencies.
 In all cases, E-rate matching funds will only be approved if the special construction project will provide high-speed broadband connections that meet the FCC’s connectivity targets adopted in the E-rate Modernization Order and may not be applied to any other cost.